How To Iterate Maps In C++ (With Examples)

 Output:

-Traverse A Map Using std::for_each And Lambda Function
+How To Traverse A Map Using “std::for_each” And A Lambda Function?

 #include <iostream>